Demystifying some of the language around buying true, free ranging pastured pork that’s of sound quality, ethics, and breeding.

 Pastured pork is not ‘grass fed’, in the true sense of term, as pigs cannot survive on grass alone.
 Rather, pigs are omnivores and get much of their nutritional needs from the soil, small amounts of grass, and supplementary nutritionally balanced feed.
 ‘Pastured’ free range pigs have access to grazing, live in open paddocks with plenty of room, no feedlots and no overcrowding and definitely no indoor confinement.
 Raising pigs on pasture means sows live their entire lives outdoors and give birth outside while being provided protection from the elements and predators.

-You’ll rarely find this meat in your local supermarket, home delivery service, or many butcher shops.
+You’ll rarely find this meat in your local supermarket, home delivery service, or butchers that buy in boxed meats (boxes of cuts versus butchering their own carcasses)

 If you’d like to know more about how buying ‘cheap meat’ affects more than you’re sensibilities, here’s a great listen for those interested in how our meat supply chain is affecting our farmers in Australia.